7 Books Like My Year Of Rest And Relaxation

 The author was trying to describe all of the certain people’s events in vivid detail.
 It was very seared into my mind, and I didn’t think it was necessary, especially considering that people reading this book likely have struggled with trauma before.
 So it took me a while to read because you’re reading about some horrible things people have experienced.
 But at the same time, I’d better understand why trauma affects our bodies the way it does.

-So it helped me better approach my fears because I have a couple of phobias that have stemmed from past trauma, and I’ve been able to make headway and work through them.
-Also, this book is very informational, and it’s going to be more of a reference book.
-Still, it was super helpful in me understanding trauma and how it can affect children especially.
-If trauma is something you’re interested in, you can start with this book after My Year Of Rest And Relaxation.
+So, it helped me better approach my fears because I have a couple of phobias that have stemmed from past trauma, and I’ve been able to make headway and work through them.
+Also, this book is very informational and will be more of a reference book.
+Still, it was super helpful in my understanding of trauma and how it can affect children especially.
+If you’re interested in trauma, you can start with this book after My Year Of Rest And Relaxation.

 The Body Keeps the Score